 Many countries are working to prevent adolescent pregnancy.
 Unfortunately, these efforts often focus on changing the behaviour of girls rather than addressing the underlying drivers of adolescent pregnancy.
 Such drivers include gender inequality, poverty, sexual violence and coercion, child marriage, social pressures, exclusion from educational and job opportunities, and negative attitudes about girls.
 Many efforts also neglect to account for the role of boys and men.

 A more holistic approach is required to support girls in avoiding early pregnancy.
 Such an approach should include providing age-appropriate comprehensive sexuality education for all young people; investing in girls’ education; preventing child marriage, sexual violence and coercion; building gender-equitable societies by empowering girls and engaging men and boys; and ensuring adolescents’ access to sexual and reproductive health information as well as services that welcome them and facilitate their choices.

 What is UNFPA doing?

-UNFPA also works within communities to end child marriage and empower girls.
+UNFPA also works within communities to end child marriage and empower girls, a measure which reduces adolescent pregnancies.
 The Action for Adolescent Girls programme, for example, is reaching thousands of girls and community members in Ethiopia, Guatemala, India, Mozambique, Niger, Nigeria, Sierra Leone and Zambia with information about human rights, sexual and reproductive health, and the consequences of child marriage and adolescent pregnancy.